- When and where is The Handmade Market?

 Table and Booth Fees

-Payment instructions will be emailed to accepted artists starting September 14.
-If payment is not received by the September 21 deadline, then the space may be forfeited to an artist on the waiting list.
-Table and booth fees received after September 21 will incur a $25 late fee.
+Payment instructions will be emailed to accepted artists.
+The payment deadline will be March 30th.
+If payment is not received by this deadline, then the space may be forfeited to an artist on the waiting list.
+Table and booth fees received late will incur a $25 late fee.

 We do not allow artists to share a table or a booth.